2023-opportunity-hack/IndoKore--MilitaryCarePackages-AProjecttoSimplifyandSpeedUptheDeliveryProcess/README.md

 We created two different web apps for Blue Star and the customer.

+For the organization side:
 Blue Star web app: https://blue-star.web.app/

+For the care package request:
 Customer web app: https://blue-star-mothers.web.app/

 ## Problem Statement